 Thanks to Jesse Williams popping up all over the place I have to mention my dark secret.
 I mention Jesse Williams because he is a biracial man with light skin and blue eyes – a product of a Swedish mother and black father.
-Yet, he married a brown woman of color.
+Yet, he married a brown woman.
 This is significant to me and I will explain why.

 I am a dark brown woman who is still single.
 I had not planned nor thought I would still be single at this point.
 Dating at this point in my life has been very difficult for many reasons.
 Once you get to a certain age you have a better understanding of who you are and what you will tolerate.
 I don’t want to waste my time nor waste anyone else’s if we are not on the same page within the first few weeks.
 In my past I have walked away quickly.
 I am trying to do some things different now.

 In the past two years I have again opened myself up to interracial dating.
 I dated white men in college until I met the person who later became the person I was supposed to marry.
 My future husband was black (though he came from a racially mixed family).
 He was close to the same skin tone as Jesse but without the blue eyes.
 His family was “pro-black” until it came to his marriage choices.
 I was OK to date but when it came to talk of us getting married everything changed.
 His parents all of a sudden were uncomfortable with me because I was so dark.
 He was supposed to marry someone with light skin or of mixed heritage like himself.
 In the beginning he loved talking about how beautiful our children would be – a mixture of our unique hues.